 What happened to traditional Christmas values of family time, celebrating love, valuing the simple joys of community, gratefulness, and sharing — oh yes, and the religious stuff?

 You don't have to go to church if you don't want to.
 But for many of us, the Christmas season comes during the coldest, darkest part of the year, when we're all absolutely desperate for a little warmth.
 Does it really take a bunch of videogames, clothing, gadgets, and toys to warm us?
 Are we missing the point of Christmas?
 Can we do the holidays without the crazed explosion of gifts?

 Yes, we totally can.
 And for the good of our finances, we really should.

-The National Retail Federation found that about half the money spent on Christmas presents goes towards gifts for family members.
-More than half of Christmas shoppers are also buying gifts for themselves and their significant others.
-But there are also friends, co-workers, babysitters — and pets!
+The National Retail Federation found in 2015 that about half the money spent on Christmas presents goes toward gifts for family members.
+More than half of Christmas shoppers also are buying gifts for themselves and their significant others.
+But then, there are gifts for friends, co-workers, babysitters — and pets!

-In Defence of Gift-Giving
+In defense of gift-giving